pgmirror/pgmirror/README.md

 your latest schema.

 Pgmirror generates Doobie code needed to CRUD your way through typical business database schemas.
 People accept writing those as normal but that is just silly.
-To make pgmirror a little bit more useful than just a CRUD generator we are experimenting with adding annotations to tables and columns in the form of SQL COMMENTs.
-You would do something like this:
+Pgmirror is a bit more useful than a simple CRUD generator: place @ annotations in comments on tables and columns to get additional functionality.

 ```sql
 COMMENT ON COLUMN auth."users_list_view".name IS $$